liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/01-web-front-ends-intro.markdown

 | for creating UIs using other technologies.

 Angular, React, and Vue applications are written the same as you would outside of
-@product@---using
+@sharepoint@---using
 [npm](https://www.npmjs.com/)
 and the webpack dev server.
 The Liferay JS Generator creates a portlet bundle (project) for developing and deploying each type of app.
 The bundle project comes with npm commands for building, testing, and deploying the app.
-It packages the app's dependencies (including JavaScript packages), deploys the bundle as a JAR, and installs the bundle to @product@'s run time environment, making your app available as a widget.
+It packages the app's dependencies (including JavaScript packages), deploys the bundle as a JAR, and installs the bundle to @sharepoint@'s run time environment, making your app available as a widget.

 You can also develop web front-ends using Java EE standards.
-@product@ supports the
+@sharepoint@ supports the
 [JSR 362](https://jcp.org/en/jsr/detail?id=362)
 Portlet 3.0 standard which is backwards-compatible with the [JSR 286](http://jcp.org/en/jsr/detail?id=286)